bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     }

-The above ``server`` block sets up Nginx to to proxy incoming connections to ``127.0.0.1`` on port 80 to ``127.0.0.1:5100`` internally.
+The above ``server`` block sets up Nginx to proxy incoming connections to ``127.0.0.1`` on port 80 to ``127.0.0.1:5100`` internally.
 To work in this configuration, we will need to use some of the command line options to configure the Bokeh Server.
 In particular we need to use ``--port`` to specify